 - Encouraging both internal and external research collaboration in the fields of Wisconsin and U.S. constitutional law and politics;

 - Supporting and organizing faculty-student research activities in the fields of Wisconsin and U.S. constitutional law and politics;

 - Complementing the Political Science Department curriculum, which stresses the exploration of constitutional law and politics in several courses and with its Comprehensive Major with a Legal Studies Emphasis; and

 - Helping UW-Eau Claire students learn more about the study of state and federal constitutional law and politics by working with relevant student organizations.

 See who's involved

-The CCS and its activities are coordinated by a director and a steering committee made up of UW-Eau Claire faculty members, each of whom has expertise in constitutional law.
+The MCCS and its activities are coordinated by a director and a steering committee made up of UW-Eau Claire faculty members, each of whom has expertise in constitutional law.

 - Dr. Eric T. Kasper, Director

 - Dr. Michael Fine, Steering Committee Member